 Air Filtration utilizes an electrostatic filter to trap particles and dust, making for even cleaner air distribution.
 Though outside of those with asthma or lung problems, this is not really all that necessary.

-Also there is the Zone Heating feature that relies on an extravagant system of numerous thermostats and a series of dampers to manage airflow throughout the living space.
+Also, there is the Zone Heating feature that relies on an extravagant system of numerous thermostats and a series of dampers to manage airflow throughout the living space.
 For a larger home, this may make great sense. — For open-concept or smaller homes, it is unlikely to be all that effective.

-There are also programmable thermostats ($15 to $125) that allow you to schedule how warm the home ought to be, and when (both time of day and day of week).
+There are also programmable thermostats ($50 to $300) that allow you to schedule how warm the home ought to be, and when (both time of day and day of week).

 Furnace Selection Among Size / BTU